Sports Funding Reports

 Physical Education at Four Marks CofE Primary School

 Four Marks C.E Primary School’s Mission Statement is ‘Preparing for Life’.
 We feel that Physical Education plays an important role in helping us to fulfil this statement, enabling children to live and active and healthy lifestyle, and live out the 2012 Olympic values.
 We have worked hard to develop our Physical Education through curriculum time and extra-curricular activities.
+We want ALL pupils leaving our school school to have the knowledge, skills and motivation necessary to equip them for a healthy, active lifestyle and lifelong participation in physical activity and sport .

 How is the Sports Funding used to support Physical Education at Four Marks?